MilesMcBain/friendlyeval/README.md

 `dplyr` functions try to be user-friendly by saving you typing.
 They allow to one to write code like `mutate(data, col1 = abs(col2), col3 = col4*100)` instead of the more cumbersome base R style: `data$col =abs(data$col2); data$col3 = data$col4*100`.

-This cost of this convenience is more work when we want to write functions that call `dplyr` since `dplyr` needs to be instructed not how to treat the arguments we pass it.
+This cost of this convenience is more work when we want to write functions that call `dplyr` since `dplyr` needs to be instructed how to treat the arguments we pass it.
 For example this function does not work as we might expect:

 ```
 double_col <- function(dat, arg){